galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 ![meta-momics diagram](../../images/metatranscriptomics/meta-omics.png)

 In this tutorial, we will focus on **metatranscriptomics**.

 Metatranscriptomics analysis enables understanding of how the microbiome responds to the environment by studying the functional analysis of genes expressed by the microbiome.
 It can also estimate the taxonomic composition of the microbial population.
 It provides scientists with the confirmation of predicted open‐reading frames (ORFs) and potential identification novel sites of transcription and/or translation from microbial genomes.
 Metatranscriptomics can enable more complete generation of protein sequences databases for metaproteomics.

-To illustrate how to analyze metatranscriptomics data, we will use data from time-serie analysis of a microbial community inside a bioreactor ({% cite kunath2018proteins %}).
+To illustrate how to analyze metatranscriptomics data, we will use data from time-series analysis of a microbial community inside a bioreactor ({% cite kunath2018proteins %}).
 They generated metatranscriptomics data for 3 replicates over 7 time points.
 RNAs were enriched by rRNA depletion and treated with DNAse and library was prepared with the TruSeq stranded RNA sample preparation, which included the production of a cDNA library.

 In this tutorial, we focus on biological replicate A of the 1st time point.
 In a follow-up tutorial we will illustrate how compare the results over the different time points and replicates.
 The input files used here are trimmed version of the original file for the purpose of saving time and resources.

 To analyze the data, we will follow the ASaiM workflow and explain it step by step.
 ASaiM ({% cite batut2018asaim %}) is an open-source Galaxy-based workflow that enables microbiome analyses.
 Its workflow offers a streamlined Galaxy workflow for users to explore metagenomic/metatranscriptomic data in a reproducible and transparent environment.
 The ASaiM workflow has been updated by the **GalaxyP** team (University of Minnesota) to perform metatranscriptomics analysis of large microbial datasets.

 This workflow takes in paired-end datasets of raw shotgun sequences (in FastQ format) as an input and:
-1. preprocess
+1. Preprocess
-2. extract and analyze the community structure (taxonomic information)
+2. Extract and analyze the community structure (taxonomic information)
-2. extract and analyze the community functions (functional information)
+2. Extract and analyze the community functions (functional information)
-3. combine taxonomic and functional information to offer insights into taxonomic contribution to a function or functions expressed by a particular taxonomy.
+3. Combine taxonomic and functional information to offer insights into taxonomic contribution to a function or functions expressed by a particular taxonomy.

 > ### {% icon comment %} Workflow also applicable to metagenomics data
 > The approach with the tools described here can also apply to metagenomics data.
 What will change are the quality control profiles and proportion of rRNA sequences.